Battle of Normandy & the Liberation of Coutances

 Explore more about local customs, traditional festivals, and the heart of Normandy countryside life.

-The Battle of Normandy (6 June – 25 August 1944) was one of the most decisive campaigns of World War II.
-While many visitors focus on the D-Day landing beaches, the fiercest and most strategic fighting took place inland — across the fields, hedgerows, and towns of La Manche.
-From Carentan to Saint-Lô, Marigny, Roncey, Périers, Montcuit, and Coutances, this region — including our village of Nicorps — was at the heart of the Allied breakout.
+The Battle of Normandy (6 June – 25 August 1944) was one of the most decisive campaigns of the Second World War.
+While many visitors focus on the D-Day landing beaches, the fiercest and most strategically important fighting unfolded inland — across the fields, hedgerows, lanes and towns of La Manche.

 🗺️ Operation Overlord & the Postponed D-Day

 The Allied invasion of Nazi-occupied France began under the codename Operation Overlord.
-Initially scheduled for 5 June 1944, it was postponed by 24 hours due to rough seas and poor visibility.
-Had the Allies launched on 4 or 5 June as planned, high winds and low cloud would have made the landings and air support disastrous.
-The decision to go on 6 June changed the course of the war.
+Initially scheduled for early June 1944, the landings were postponed by 24 hours due to rough seas and poor visibility.
+Weather conditions were marginal, and launching earlier would likely have resulted in disastrous airborne drops and naval landings.

 ⚔️ Phase 1: Widening the Bridgehead (6–13 June)